VictoriaMetrics/VictoriaMetrics/README.md

 * Do not change spacing, alignment, or relative locations of the design elements.
 * Do not change the proportions for any of the design elements or the design itself.
   You may resize as needed but must retain all proportions.

-### Images in documentation

-* Images should have `.webp` format

-When documentation in the `docs` folder updated and some content should have images those images can be added in format `.png`, `jpeg` or `jpg`.

-When content is finished and it is ready to be pushed to the repository all images should be converted to the `.webp` format via `PATH_TO_IMAGES=path/to/images IMAGES_EXTENSION=image_extension IMAGE_QUALITY=image_quality make docs-change-images`

-All images quality set to `IMAGE_QUALITY` but it just reduce the size of image, but not the display quality This command will reduce all images with extionsion and folder defined in the command.
-All images with defined extensions will be removed.
-After that it is nesessary to update src attribute for image tag

 ## List of command-line flags